t-martyniuk/distr_alg_mapreduce/README.md

 # Map Reduce emulation.

-Task 2 for the Distributed Algorithms course.
+Task 2 for the Distributed Algorithms course at the Master's Program in Data Science at UCU.

 ### Create a program that emulates MapReduce via multi-threading.